Jallianwala Bagh Massacre, 1919

 The Irish Declaration of Independence on 21 January 1919, conclusively marked the island as a sovereign state, independent from British rule.
 Notably, the declaration was preceded by ‘The Proclamation of the Republic’, a formal document asserting Ireland’s independence.
 The 1919 Declaration ratified the 1916 proclamation of the Easter Rising.
-The 1919 Irish Declaration of Independence honors the Easter Rising revolutionaries and is a concrete marker of Irish freedom (Irish Declaration 1919).
+The 1919 Irish Declaration of Independence honors the Easter Rising revolutionaries and concretely marks Irish freedom.

 Spittoon engraved and enameled "Irish Declaration of Independence" and a map of Dublin, where the declaration was made.

 The first Egyptian Revolution occurred from 8 March 1919 to 25 July 1919.
 Saad Zaghlul was a nationalist politician who fought for Egyptian self-determination.
 In 1918, the British rejected his demands to travel to Paris for the Peace Conference.
 Zaghlul and his political party were arrested and exiled, sparking the beginning of the revolution in 1919, where strikes and riots pervaded the city of Cairo.

 Spittoon engraved and enameled "Egyptian Revoultion" and a map of Cairo, where the revolution occurred.

 24 March 1919

 Brisbane’s Red Flag Riots were born out of a combination of patriotism, xenophobia, and post-war trauma.
 The riots started on 24 March 1919 and lasted three days, during which around 8,000 Anglo-Australians turned against Russian communities in Brisbane and neighboring towns.
 On March 24 at the Russian Hall in South Brisbane, police surrounded the Hall on horseback and foot, carrying bayonets and rifles.